lavylipesh/InstaClone/README.md

 5. Like a picture and leave a comment on it.

 # Known Bugs
+A user is unable to comment
-A user is unable to search photos by location
+A user is unable to like
 # Tests
 All test written for the application are passing.